Eugene joins HUD in addressing nation's homelessness crisis - NewsBreak

 YOU MAY ALSO LIKE

-Local Cade Crist returns home to play for Springfield Drifters; will play next at Bushnell
+Thurston's Cade Crist plays for Springfield Drifters; will play next at Bushnell U.

 SPRINGFIELD, Ore. — The West Coast League regular season is coming to an end, which means the inaugural season of the Springfield Drifters is also coming to a close.
 But this first season has meant a lot to the organization — and even more to their hometown hero.